mohamedsamy95/trailstone/README.md

 ## Technologies Used

-- **Python**: The main programming language used for the ETL pipeline.
+- **Python 3.12**: The main programming language used for the ETL pipeline.
 - **Pandas**: For data manipulation and transformation.
 - **httpx**: For asynchronous HTTP requests.
 - **asyncio**: For asynchronous programming.